AdobeDocs/marketo-measure.en/help/api-connections/utilizing-marketo-measures-api-connections/facebook-api.md

 ![](assets/2-2.png)

-Once you've enabled the integration, Marketo Measure will start downloading ad level cost into the Marketo Measure Marketing ROI Dashboard.
+Once you've enabled the integration, [!DNL Marketo Measure] will start downloading ad level cost into the [!DNL Marketo Measure Marketing ROI] Dashboard.

 For the integration to properly work, you'll need to enable auto-tagging on your Facebook account.
 This will allow our system to add a _bf parameter across all ad links.
 This process will add the new parameter on top of any other tracking parameters you've already added to your Facebook ads.